daormar/debasher/doc/design_doc_webui.md

 - **Two directories apart.** A program is never saved into its output directory, and the output directory is never set to the home directory.
+- **A program lives where it is loaded from.** Its home directory is the directory it was loaded from, even if it was copied or moved there (see "The home directory").
 - **User files are the user's.** The program files panel never touches a reserved name, never leaves the home directory, and never changes the generated script (see "Reserved names and user files").